sparshsah/foggy-demo/_demo/README.md

 (particularly images) before checking into Git lest each "blob" binary large object, referring to the encoding of each image's pixels as a raw byte sequence) blow up the diffs.
+With output cleared, a notebook is just plaintext/JSON.
 (An image blob tends to be big to begin with, and even visually minor edits like changing the size/color of an image, or moving a couple elements around within it,